Concerto in E-flat "Dumbarton Oaks": Music

+They are performed without a break, totaling roughly 12 minutes.

+The concerto was heavily inspired by J.S.
+Bach's set of Brandenburg Concertos, and was the last work Stravinsky completed in Europe, started in spring 1937 at the Château de Montoux near Annemasse, near Geneva, Switzerland, and finished in Paris on March 29, 1938.

+Adaptations

 Stravinsky himself created a reduction for two pianos.
 Leif Thybo's 1952 transcription for organ laid the foundation for his investigation of the possibilities of the modern form of the instrument.
 A ballet, choreographed by Jerome Robbins, was premiered by the New York City Ballet on June 23, 1972, calling for one principal and six corps dancers of each sex.

 The score was arranged for marimba and tuba by Peter Welsh, and performed in Philadelphia in 1993.